 In this section, we evaluate our proposed MBVMP algorithms under both off-line and on-line scenarios.
 We made comparisons with first-fit and best-fit algorithms.
-Notably, for the off-line scenario, we adopt the first-fit-decreasing and best-fit-decreasing algorithms [6].
+Notably, for the off-line scenario, we adopt the first-fit-decreasing and best-fit-decreasing algorithms [8].
+In order to compare the performance of one-hop and multiple-hop migration, we conduct extended simulation by adopting two-hop migration under off-line scenarios.
+As for the on-line, multiple-hop migration would largely increase the migration cost.
+Therefore, we usually do not consider it as an alternative in the on-line VM placement.